Surat-96/ML_E2E_AWS/README.md

-It is End2End web based project with AWS
+It is End2End web based House price prediction project with AWS